 Some stains change the material itself rather than sitting on the surface.
 When that happens, full removal may not be possible.

-The goal shifts to improving the appearance and removing any odor.
-That still restores the mattress to a clean and usable condition.
+The goal shifts to improving the appearance and removing any odor so the mattress is clean and usable again.

 Continuing to clean beyond that point can damage the material.